bocovp/GeigerGPX/README.md

 - **Fast current-dose preview:** A real-time dose rate estimate is shown (based on the last 10 detected pulses).
 - **Confidence interval calculation:** Confidence intervals (CIs) are computed using χ² quantiles at a 0.95 confidence level.
 - **Long-term Measurement mode:** A dedicated measurement workflow for low-background and long-duration sampling.
-- **Measurement waypoint export:** Measurement results are written to a separate GPX-file as `<wpt>` tags with description, coordinates, timestamp, dose rate, and CI-related fields.
+- **Measurement results export:** Measurement results are written to a separate GPX-file with `<wpt>` tags containing description, coordinates, timestamp, dose rate, and CI-related fields.
 - **Dose rate plots:** For recorded tracks the application provides a dose rate plot with a manually adjustable averaging window (fixed-duration window or Epanechnikov kernel estimator).
 - **Track editing:** One can crop beginning/end of the track, cut track into two, or mark some points as "bad" so they aren't shown on the map.
 - **Experimental Bluetooth audio input:** Audio capture from Bluetooth headsets is supported as an experimental feature, but it is way less stable and provides lower quality as compared to built-in microphone capture.